Screen sports

 Screen sports is an experience product that combines information technology (IT) and sports.

 Screen sports is expanding its application range by combining IT with the simulation industry.
 Virtual reality (VR) technology has developed dramatically and 'screen sports' has gained popularity, and people's hobbies are also changing.
-The advantage is that you can enjoy sports without restriction of space, equipment, seasons and weather.
+The advantage with screen sports is that you can enjoy sports without restriction of space, equipment, seasons and weather.

 Screen sports gained significant popularity in South Korea.
 Screen golf is the most popular type of screen sport, available in numerous venues, but other activities are available as well, from skiing, fishing, climbing, tennis to horseback riding.

 Screen sport experience can include virtual reality elements.

 Emergence

 South Korea was one of the first places where screen sports gained popularity.
 The first screen sport in Korea was golf.
 Screen Golf is the starting point for the machines brought in for practice in the US in the 1990s.
 In 1992, "Kaywon Trading Company" held the 'Party Golf Tournament', which is the first in Korea to enjoy indoor golf.
 In addition, in the same year, April 10 to 11 in the United States in Utah, South Korea, the Korean national delegation, Hong Dong-Hwan won 118 points and won the third place.